anugrahat/ParGamD-with-OpenMM-MPS/README.md

-# ParGaMD: Parallelizable Gaussian Accelerated Molecular Dynamics
+# ParGaMD: Parallelizable Gaussian Accelerated Molecular Dynamics in OpenMM

 ParGaMD combines Gaussian Accelerated MD (GaMD) with a Weighted Ensemble (WE) approach and **multiprocess streaming (MPS)** for faster sampling of protein conformational space.